jhassan12/Team2/Projects/P3/README.md

 In order to test this function, I created a frame and pacman object and ran the method to make sure the valid moveset was returned.

+**move()** -> Utilizes the get_valid_moves() class to retrieve a list of the valid moves pacman can make.
+If there are no valid moves, return false.
+Otherwise, move pacmans location to the first valid location in the list retrieved and return true.

+To test this function, a new frame and pacman were created and I ran move() on the pacman.
+If pacman's new location was the first option returned from get_valid_moves() true was asserted.

 **is_ghost_in_range()** -> Determines if ghost is within range of a ghost that is one unit away in left, right, up, down directions.

 To test this function, frame, pacman, and ghost object were created.
 Ghost location was set to be one unit distance away from pacman's location and expected to return true.